Updated November 12, 2024.

 Fṙang Xlat’c’i is “Frankish Xlat’c’i,” for whatever ethnicity “Frankish” stood for in 14th-century western Anatolia.
 (Two centuries later, in the same area, the Turkish equivalent meant “European.”)
 Fṙang Xlat’c’i couldn’t have been all that Frankish, though, with the intensely Armenian name Xlat’c’i.

 As people moved into the wider world, they were distinguished from one another by the name of their place of origin: Amirdovlatʽ Amasiacʽi, of Amasia; Matʽēos Sebastcʽi, of Sebastias; St. Grigor Narekacʽi, of Narek.
-Scholarly sources of the last century both give names as written (Matʽēos Sebastcʽi) and translate them (Matʽēos of Sebastias), so either is a valid way to write an Armenian name in English.
+Modern scholarly sources both give names as written (Matʽēos Sebastcʽi) and translate them (Matʽēos of Sebastias), so either is a valid way to write an Armenian name in English.

 Where Did the Names Come From?

-Armenian names were overwhelmingly either Armenian, Persian, or Biblical, with Arabic and Turkish elements entering the name pool in late period with the Islamic conquest of Armenian lands.
+Armenian names were overwhelmingly either Armenian, Persian, Biblical (via Greek), or saintly (also via Greek), with Arabic and Turkish elements entering the name pool in late period with the Islamic conquest of Armenian lands.

 In these bitter times, the loyal, devout and pious lady Pʽašay expressed desire for this … book … in memory of her good soul and … [the soul] of her son J̈anibēk, who became a martyr at the hands of the infidels, which caused inconsolable grief to his parents, and of her husband, Hawkitʽ Atom, who out of grief for his son became xasratʽamah…